SMerrony/aghast/docs/DesignThoughts.md

   * Client-Server architecture
     * Client could be written in Go using the go-app package to deliver a progressive web app
     * Or, serve up via HTTP and just have plain browser clients
-    * Or, server via MQTT and have Node-Red clients :-)
+    * Or, serve everything via MQTT and have eg. Node-Red clients :-)

+We chose the third option!